PolarisSS13/Polaris/code/modules/ai/README.md

 	Interfaces allow the base AI code to not need to know what particular mode it's controlling.

-	The processing of the AI is independant of the mob's Life() cycle, which allows for a different clock rate.
+	The processing of the AI is independent of the mob's Life() cycle, which allows for a different clock rate.

-	Seperating the AI from the mob simplies the mob's code greatly.
+	Separating the AI from the mob simplifies the mob's code greatly.

 	It is more logical to think that a mob is the 'body', where as its ai_holder is the 'mind'.